CENG502-Projects/CENG502-Spring2023/Akpinar/Readme.md

 ## 3.2.
 Running the code

-Our main file is `main.ipynb` where we declare step by step code cells to run our code.
+Our main file is `radialCTC.ipynb` where we declare step by step code cells to run our code.

 ## 3.3.
 Results